 A. Knowledge Level

-Every response is recorded and analysed by a system based on areas such as difficulty level and skills.
+A system records and analyzes every response based on factors like difficulty level and skills.
 The app first records the comfortable learning level of the student and gives them questions based on the recorded level and pushes them to gradually move up.

 B. Updated Difficulty Level